PeterNaydenov/dt-toolbox/README.md

 ### Purify

 Cleaning empty structures till version 3 of the library was without alternative.
-Keep empty structures was recognized as a need and it's now default behaviour.
+Keep empty structures was recognized as a need and it's now a default behaviour.
 Remove empty structures by using 'purify' function as in this example:

 ```js
 const test = {